Badusha Recipe

 to the serving plate.

-You may also like my other Diwali Sweets posts and recipes like Javvarisi Semiya Payasam Recipe, Pasi Paruppu Halwa / Ashoka Halwa, Milk Cake Recipe, Pottukadalai / Fried Gram Murukku Recipe, Mango Sago Dessert, Restaurant Style Rava Kesari Recipe, Kasi Halwa Recipe / White Pumpkin Halwa Recipe, Sweet Shakarpara Recipe / Kalakala / Diamond Biscuit, Moong Dal Murukku, Traditional Mysore Pak Recipe, Baked Chakli/Murukku, Green Gram Payasam/Kheer, Kozhukattai Recipe, Kara Boondi Recipe, Moong Dal Susiyam, South Indian Mixture Recipe, Pepper Kara Sev Recipe, Sweet Boondi, Milk Halwa, Rava Ladoo .
+You may also like my other Diwali Sweets posts and recipes like Semiya Payasam Recipe, Ashoka Halwa /Pasi Paruppu Halwa, Milk Cake Recipe, Fried Gram Murukku Recipe, Mango Sago Dessert, Restaurant Style Rava Kesari Recipe, Kasi Halwa Recipe / White Pumpkin Halwa Recipe, Sweet Shakarpara Recipe / Kalakala / Diamond Biscuit, Moong Dal Murukku, Traditional Mysore Pak Recipe, Baked Murukku /Chakli, Green Gram Payasam/Kheer, Kozhukattai Recipe, Kara Boondi Recipe, Moong Dal Susiyam, South Indian Mixture Recipe, Kara Sev Recipe, Sweet Boondi, Milk Halwa, Rava Ladoo Recipe .

 All Recipes